infusion-code/angular-maps/README.md

 > - [Simple Map With Marker](https://plnkr.co/edit/KNOozNmAkxOtz30uCyug?p=preview)

 # Latest Updates
+0.4.2
+- Support for Polygons in Bing (both directly on map and in layer).

 0.4.0
 - Support for Polygon/Polyline (Goolge only for now, Bing to come in the next few weeks)
 - Support for Google maps (markers, polygon, polyline, infobox, no layers or clustering yet, to come)